You’re either completely terrified or intrigued. I am beyond obsessed with the technique and here to share my own positive experience!

 • Increase in metabolic rate

-• Aid in cellular repair and removing of waste from cells
+• Aid in cellular repair and removal of waste from cells

 • Has been shown to improve brain function

-But, here is why I personally love the technique and why I have stuck with a fasting diet for over two years now!
+But, here is why I love the technique and why I have stuck with a fasting diet for over two years now!
 I have struggled with gut issues, IBS, extreme bloating and discomfort, digestion problems, and food sensitivities almost my entire life.
-I have tried countless remedies, diets, seen doctors and nutritionists, but nothing has seemed to have a permanent effect, ACCEPT intermittent fasting.
+I have tried countless remedies and diets, and seen doctors and nutritionists, but nothing has seemed to have a permanent effect, ACCEPT intermittent fasting.

 The reasons I have gathered that fasting has been the solution for me is a combination of things.